google/wuffs/README.md

 - `gen` holds the transpiled editions of that standard library.
 The initial focus is generating C code.
 Later on, the repository might include generated Go and Rust code.
-- `test` holds the tests for the Wuffs standard library.
+- `test` holds the regular tests for the Wuffs standard library.
+- `fuzz` holds the fuzz tests for the Wuffs standard library.
 - `script` holds miscellaneous utility programs.
 - `doc` holds documentation.
 - `example` holds example programs.